Configuring Layer 2 Service Offerings

 To which VLAN the connection should be mapped on your port

 ECX Fabric will not begin provisioning and orchestration of the connection and will not consume any of the physical or logical resources until approval has occurred.

 Once approval has been received, the entire workflow to completion will occur within seconds and the user will be capable of sending traffic to your service within minutes.

 Some providers require their users to perform certain actions in their own portal or tools, such as selecting the interconnection provider (in this case, Equinix is the provider).
-If this is necessary, it is important that the provider make clear to their customers the order of events in their own documentation.
-You may also wish to clarify when an end customer will be going through an intermediary to get to Equinix, and is unaware that their intermediary will be using the services of Equinix for this task.
+If this is necessary, it's important that the provider make clear to their customers the order of events in their own documentation.
+You might want to clarify when an end-customer will go through an intermediary to get to Equinix, and is unaware that their intermediary is using the services of Equinix for this task.